daniel-frenkel/Valar-Systems/VAL-1000/README.md

 a.
 Installing the ESPAsyncWebServer library

--[Click here](https://github.com/me-no-dev/ESPAsyncWebServer/archive/refs/heads/master.zip) to download the ESPAsyncWebServer library.
+- [Click here](https://github.com/me-no-dev/ESPAsyncWebServer/archive/refs/heads/master.zip) to download the ESPAsyncWebServer library.
 You should have a .zip folder in your Downloads folder
--Unzip the .zip folder and you should get ESPAsyncWebServer-master folder -Rename your folder from ESPAsyncWebServer-master to ESPAsyncWebServer -Move the ESPAsyncWebServer folder to your Arduino IDE installation libraries folder
+- Unzip the .zip folder and you should get ESPAsyncWebServer-master folder
+- Rename your folder from ESPAsyncWebServer-master to ESPAsyncWebServer
+- Move the ESPAsyncWebServer folder to your Arduino IDE installation libraries folder

 b.
 Installing the AsyncTCP Library

--The ESPAsyncWebServer library requires the AsyncTCP library to work.
+- The ESPAsyncWebServer library requires the AsyncTCP library to work.
 Follow the next steps to install that library:
--[Click here](https://github.com/me-no-dev/AsyncTCP/archive/refs/heads/master.zip) to download the ESPAsyncTCP library.
+- [Click here](https://github.com/me-no-dev/AsyncTCP/archive/refs/heads/master.zip) to download the ESPAsyncTCP library.
 You should have a .zip folder in your Downloads folder
--Unzip the .zip folder and you should get ESPAsyncTCP-master folder -Rename your folder from AsyncTCP-master to AsyncTCP -Move the ESPAsyncTCP folder to your Arduino IDE installation libraries folder
+- Unzip the .zip folder and you should get ESPAsyncTCP-master folder
+- Rename your folder from AsyncTCP-master to AsyncTCP
+- Move the ESPAsyncTCP folder to your Arduino IDE installation libraries folder

 Finally, re-open your Arduino IDE.
 Compile the sketch and everything should compile.